 - All female models must wear pasties covering their nipples, which may be applied ahead of competition start time.

-- Models may be fitted with unpainted bald caps prior to the start of competition.
+- Models may be fitted with unpainted bald caps prior to the start of the competition.

 - 18+ only admittance to all work areas of the competition.
 This applies to artists, assistants, models and members of the public.
 You will be asked to show proof of legal ID at registration.